 While collecting the details for On Gold Mountain, she developed the idea for her first novel, Flower Net, which was a national bestseller, a New York Times Notable Book, and on the Los Angeles Times Best Books List.
 Flower Net was also nominated for an Edgar Award for best first novel.
 This was followed by two more mystery-thrillers, The Interior and Dragon Bones, which once again featured the characters of Liu Hulan and David Stark.
 This series inspired critics to compare See to Upton Sinclair, Dashiell Hammett, and Sir Arthur Conan Doyle.

-She was the Publishers Weekly West Coast Correspondent for thirteen years and her writing has appeared in Vogue, Self, and More, as well as in numerous book reviews around the country.
+See was the Publishers Weekly West Coast Correspondent for thirteen years, and her writing has appeared in Vogue, Self, and More, as well as in numerous book reviews around the country.
 See was named the National Woman of the Year by the Organization of Chinese American Women in 2001.
 She is also the recipient of the Chinese American Museum’s History Makers Award and the Golden Spike Award from the Chinese Historical Society of Southern California.
 See is an active member of the Los Angeles arts community, where she served as guest curator for an exhibit on the Chinese-American experience at the Autry Museum of Western Heritage and helped develop and curate their Family Discovery Gallery, an interactive space for children and their families.
 She also curated the inaugural exhibition for the grand opening of the Chinese American Museum in Los Angeles.

 For more information on Lisa See, please visit www.lisasee.com.